 Information from river gages and water availability models help the Oregon Water Resources Department determine whether to issue new water rights.
-The water availability models consider existing surface water and groundwater uses, and the amount of water available instream.
+The water availability models consider estimates of supply and demand, and account for both instream and out-of-stream water rights to determine if water is available for new out-of-stream uses..

-Generally, Mid-Coast groundwater is not very productive because of low permeability and low storage capacity of the regional rock formations.
+Generally, Mid-Coast groundwater is not very productive because of low permeability and low storage capacity of the regional geology.

 Surface Water

-All of the major river drainages in the Mid-Coast, with the exception of the Yachats River, originate at the crest of the Coast Range in Polk and Benton Counties and extend to the coast.
-There are eight major river drainages in the Mid-Coast: Salmon River, Siletz Bay-Ocean Tributaries, Siletz River, Depoe Bay-Ocean Tributaries, Yaquina River, Beaver Creek-Ocean Tributaries, Alsea River, and Yachats River (Figure 7).
-Many streams in the Mid-Coast are ocean tributaries, meaning that they drain directly into the ocean rather than draining to a river, and are tidally influenced.
+All of the major river drainages in the Mid-Coast planning area, with the exception of the Yachats River, originate at the crest of the Coast Range in Polk and Benton Counties and extend to the coast.
+The planning area is divided into eight different sub-areas, which encompass the following waterways: Salmon River, Siletz Bay-Ocean Tributaries, Siletz River, Depoe Bay-Ocean Tributaries, Yaquina River, Beaver Creek-Ocean Tributaries, Alsea River, and Yachats River (Figure 7).
+Many streams in the Mid-Coast are tidally-influenced ocean tributaries, meaning that they drain directly into the ocean rather than draining to a river.
 The zone of tidal influence in these streams depends on the discharge of the stream and the tidal stage.

 Water Quality

-Water quality management in the Mid-Coast region was summarized during Step 2 of the planning process as shown in the bulleted list below.
-The entire report on water quality can be accessed in Appendix E.
+Water quality status and regulation in the Mid-Coast region was summarized during Step 2 of the planning process as shown in the bulleted list below.
+The entire report on water quality can be accessed in Appendix E. However, some of the water quality status information is outdated.

 Water quality affects the extent to which water bodies can support beneficial uses, such as drinking water, industrial, agricultural, fish and aquatic life, and wildlife.